dirtsimple/imposer/README.md

 #### imposer options review

-Interactively revew and approve changes made to the YAML form of all non-transient Wordpress options since the last review, or the last time the snapshot directory was erased.
+Interactively revew and approve changes made to the YAML form of all non-transient Wordpress options since the last review, the last time the snapshot directory was erased, or an option was imposed to its current value.
 (If there are no changes pending, the command waits, taking snapshots of the options in the database every 10 seconds until a change is detected.)

 The review process has the same UI as `git add --patch`: any changes you approve will not show up on future reviews, allowing you to figuratively "sign off" on the changes that you understand, or which are irrelevant to your current goals.
 Once you've approved a change, it will not show up during future runs of `imposer options` subcommands such as `review`, `diff`, or `watch`.